Files

 3. Rename fme_feature_type and Create a GUID

-Before we can write the GML Points of Interest out to a geodatabase, we need to rename the fme_feature_type as well as create A GUID.
+Before we can write the GML Points of Interest to a geodatabase, we need to rename the fme_feature_type and create a GUID.

 Add an AttributeRenamer to the canvas and connect it to the Counter that is connected to the GML reader feature types.
 In the parameters, set the Input Attribute to fme_feature_type and the Output Attribute to POIType, then click OK.

-Now we need to create an Esri GUID (globally unique identifier, to do this we will add the GUIDGenerator custom transformer.
-Connect it to the AttributeRenamer.
+Now we need to create an Esri GUID (globally unique identifier).
+To do this, we will add the GUIDGenerator custom transformer and connect it to the AttributeRenamer.
 There are no parameters to set.

 4. Connect to the PointsOfInterest Writer Feature Type

-Our GML points of interest workflow are now ready to be written out to the geodatabase.
+Our GML points-of-interest workflow is now ready to be written to the geodatabase.
 Connect the GUIDGenerator to the PointsOfInterest writer feature type.
 Expand the PointsOfInterest writer feature type and ensure all of the attributes are mapped.
-You may have to manually map GUID/GFID
+You may have to manually map the GUID/GFID

 5. Add Relationship Related Attributes